A Categorical Semantics for Linear Logical Frameworks: Some Discrete Models: Monoidal Families

-\begin{remark}Note that an obvious way to guarantee distributivity of coproducts over $\otimes$ is by demanding that $\mathcal{V}$ is monoidal closed. \end{remark} Two simple concrete examples of $\mathcal{V}$ come to mind that accommodate all type formers and illustrate real \emph{linear} type dependency: a category $\mathcal{V}=\mathrm{Vect}_F$ of vector spaces over a field $F$, with the tensor product, and the category $\mathcal{V}=\mathrm{Set}_*$ of pointed sets, with the smash product.
-All type formers get their obvious interpretation, but let us consider $!$ as it is a novelty of ILDTT that it gets uniquely determined by the indexing, while in propositional linear logic we might have several choices.
-In the first example, $!$ boils down to the following: $(!B)(s')=\mathrm{coprod}_{ \mathrm{Vect}_F(F,B(s'))}F\cong \bigoplus_{ B(s')}F$, i.e. taking the vector space freely spanned by all vectors.
-In the second example, $(!B)(s')=\mathrm{coprod}_{\mathrm{Set}_*(2_*,B(s'))}2_*=\bigvee_{B(s')}2_*=B(s')+\{*\}$, i.e. $!$ freely adds a new basepoint.
-These models show the following. \begin{theorem}[DTT,DILL$\subsetneq$ ILDTT] ILDTT is a proper generalisation of DTT and DILL: we have inclusions of the classes of models DTT,DILL$\subsetneq$ILDTT.\end{theorem} Although this class of models is important, it is clear that it only represents a limited part of the generality of ILDTT.
-Hence, we are in need of non-Cartsian models that are less discrete in nature, if we are hoping to observe interesting new phenomena arising from the connectives of linear dependent type theory.
+\begin{remark}Note that an obvious way to guarantee distributivity of coproducts over $\otimes$ is by demanding that $\mathcal{V}$ be monoidal closed. \end{remark} Two simple concrete choices of $\mathcal{V}$ accommodate all type formers and illustrate real \emph{linear} type dependency: the category $\mathcal{V}=\mathrm{Vect}_F$ of vector spaces over a field $F$, with the tensor product, and the category $\mathcal{V}=\mathrm{Set}_*$ of pointed sets, with the smash product.
+All type formers have their obvious interpretations, but let us consider $!$: a novelty of ILDTT is that it is uniquely determined by the indexing, while in propositional linear logic we might have several choices.
+In the first example, $!$ is given by: $(!B)(s')=\coprod_{ \mathrm{Vect}_F(F,B(s'))}F\cong \bigoplus_{ B(s')}F$, i.e. the vector space freely spanned by all vectors.
+In the second example, $(!B)(s')=\coprod_{\mathrm{Set}_*(2_*,B(s'))}2_*=\bigvee_{B(s')}2_*=B(s')+\{*\}$, i.e. $!$ freely adds a new basepoint.
+These models show the following. \begin{theorem}[DTT, DILL$\subsetneq$ ILDTT] ILDTT is a proper generalisation of DTT and DILL: we have inclusions of the classes of models DTT, DILL$\subsetneq$ILDTT.\end{theorem} Although this class of models is important, it is clear that it represents only a limited part of the generality of ILDTT.
+Hence, we need non-Cartesian models that are less discrete in nature if we hope to observe interesting new phenomena arising from the connectives of linear dependent type theory.
 Some suggestions and work in progress will be discussed in the next section.